clEsperanto/CLIc/README.md

 [![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/clesperanto/CLIc?color=white&include_prereleases)](https://github.com/clEsperanto/CLIc/releases/latest)
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6075345.svg)](https://doi.org/10.5281/zenodo.6075345)

 __CLIc__ is a backend library for [clEsperanto](https://github.com/clEsperanto) - a multi-language framework for GPU-accelerated image processing.
-It uses the [OpenCL kernels](https://github.com/clEsperanto/clij-opencl-kernels/tree/clesperanto_kernels) originally developped for [CLIJ](https://clij.github.io/).
-The project uses [OpenCL](https://github.com/KhronosGroup/OpenCL-CLHPP) or [CUDA](https://developer.nvidia.com/cuda/toolkit) for GPU-acceleration.
+It relies on [OpenCL kernels](https://github.com/clEsperanto/clij-opencl-kernels/tree/clesperanto_kernels) originally developped for [CLIJ](https://clij.github.io/) and can run on [OpenCL](https://www.khronos.org/opencl/), [CUDA](https://developer.nvidia.com/cuda-zone), or [Metal](https://developer.apple.com/metal/).

 The library is used for various user-oriented API libraries:
 - :snake: [pyclesperanto](https://github.com/clEsperanto/pyclesperanto)
 - :coffee: [clesperantoj](https://github.com/clEsperanto/clesperantoj_prototype)

+# Documentation

+A detail [documentation](https://clesperanto-doc.readthedocs.io/en/latest/) of the library, installation, and API is available.
+If any information is missing, is incorrect, or you are facing any kind of difficulties, do not hesitate to raise an [issue](https://github.com/clEsperanto/CLIc/issues).

 # Usage example